SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-exchange-tracelogs.md

 This authorization code will expire within 1 hour.
 Set up your Sumo Logic source before it expires.
 :::

-1.In a browser where you are already authenticated to your [Azure portal](https://portal.azure.com), navigate to the URL below, but replace `{{client_id}}` with your `Application (client) ID` from the earlier steps.
+1. In a browser where you are already authenticated to your [Azure portal](https://portal.azure.com), navigate to the URL below, but replace `{{client_id}}` with your `Application (client) ID` from the earlier steps.
 ```
 https://login.windows.net/common/oauth2/authorize?response_type=code&resource=https://outlook.office365.com&client_id={{client_id}}&redirect_uri=https://localhost
 ```
-2.If successful, you will be redirected to a blank page with `code` and `session_state` as URL parameters.
+2. If successful, you will be redirected to a blank page with `code` and `session_state` as URL parameters.
 Write down the `code` value as this is your Oauth 2.0 authorization code you will use to configure the Sumo Logic C2C.
 This code is over 700 characters in length.
 Be careful to not copy the `&session_state=` at the end of the code.
 See below for an example:
 ```
 https://localhost/?code={{REDACTED_AUTHORIZATION_CODE}}&session_state=50efb7a9-7678-4186-8b5b-abbb16d7b1ca#
 ```